Eleonora Requena: Education and career

 Requena studied literature at the Universidad Católica Andrés Bello in Caracas.

-She has published the poem compilations Sed (Eclepsidra, 1998), mandados (La Liebre Libre, 2000, Es de día (El Pez Soluble, 2004), La Noche y sus agüeros (El Pez Soluble, 2007) and Ética del aire (bid & co. editor, 2008).
+She has published the poetry collections Sed (Eclepsidra, 1998), mandados (La Liebre Libre, 2000), Es de día (El Pez Soluble, 2004), La Noche y sus agüeros (El Pez Soluble, 2007), Ética del aire (bid & co. editor, 2008), Nido de tordo (Kalathos, 2015), and Textos por fuera (El Taller Blanco, 2020).

-She has participated in the literary workshops of the Latin American Studies Center Rómulo Gallegos (Celarg)), where she published her collection Voces Nuevas (1995-1997), and her work has been published in several critical studies and anthologies both nationally and abroad.
+Requena also participated in the literary workshops of the Rómulo Gallegos Center for the Latin American Studies (Celarg), where she published her collection Voces Nuevas (1995-1997).
+Requena's work has been published in several critical studies and anthologies both in Venezuela and abroad.

 Awards

-With her poem mandados, Requena was awarded with the V Latin American Biennial of Poetry José Rafael Pocaterra Award in 2000, while with La Noche y sus agüeros she received the Italy Poetry Award in 2007 in the contest «Mediterranean and Caribbean», promoted by the Italian Institute of Culture of Venezuela and the University of Bologna Center for Contemporary Poetry.
+With her poem mandados, Requena won the award at the Fifth José Rafael Pocaterra Latin American Poetry Biennial in 2000.
+She later received the 2007 Italy Poetry Award for La Noche y sus agüeros in the «Mediterranean and Caribbean» competition, organized by the Italian Institute of Culture of Venezuela and the University of Bologna 's Center for Contemporary Poetry.